rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

     # Create a scene
     main = rb.Scene()
-    # Add the scene to the scene manager and give it a name
-    rb.Game.scenes.add(main, "main")

-:code:`rb.Game.scenes` is a reference to our Scene Manager.
 Next, we need to create a player and add it to the scene.

 .. code-block:: python